aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - A device is configured with an Internet-exit policy if the internet-exit policy is configured **both** under one of its WAN interfaces and under a WAN virtual topology applied on the device.
 - The internet-exit policies are not included on the Pathfinders.

-The policies are assigned a type, currently only `zscaler` is supported.
+The policies are assigned a type, currently `zscaler` and `direct` are supported.
 Then additional parameters can be provided according to the type.

 ```yaml
 cv_pathfinder_internet_exit_policies: